-Kate is described by Chambers and Partners 2014 as "very bright, capable and hard-working."
-Kate has considerable experience in the field of public law and human rights, including judicial review and Human Rights Act claims.
-In addition to her domestic practice, Kate acted for the intervener Mencap (led by Philip Havers QC) in X, Y and Z v UK and is currently instructed in other proceedings before the European Court of Human Rights.
+In addition to her domestic practice, Kate acted for the intervener Mencap (led by Philip Havers QC) in X, Y and Z v UK and has acted in other Strasbourg cases.

 Kate contributed to the new edition of Halsbury’s Laws of England (Volume 88A, Rights and Freedoms, 5th ed., 2013), writing on the right to life.
 She is the co-author of several chapters in Lester & Pannick, Human Rights Law and Practice and has published widely in the European Human Rights Law Review and other journals.
 Kate sits on the Executive Committee of the Human Rights Lawyers’ Association.

-Kate has a high profile public inquiry practice with her work covering the NHS, Iraq and, most recently, the BBC.
+Kate has a high profile public inquiry and inquest practice with her work covering the NHS, Iraq and, most recently, the BBC.